jhobbs/mathnotes/graphics/projection-and-homogenous-coordinates.md

 There is definitely some weird stuff going on here when you rotate or translate far enough - I'm not sure what's going on there yet, but it works pretty well within a certain range.

+It also seems like focal length and Translate Z are having the same effect - that may be a bug.

 Also, this demo uses the depth of the image set to $100$ to start with.
 By setting it to $0$ and using a larger focal length, it's possible to get other effects, where rotating the camera angle keeps the image fixed in the center of the screen, like a sheet of paper rotating at a distance.
 This effect seems more natural in some cases.
 As is, this isn't parameterized and takes code editing to get.
+This alternate mode feels more like the object rotating at a distance while the camera is stationary, whereas the mode displayed here feels like the camera rotating while the object is stationary.